These notes are designed to fill a vacuum between the prospectus and termly calendar, and to answer some questions that parents have.

 Tour fund '200' Club

 The Papplewick Tour Fund was set up in 1992 to enable boys to enjoy academic, cultural and sporting opportunities which lie outside the school curriculum, the cost of which, parents might otherwise find prohibitive.
-All boys whose parents subscribe to the fund stand to benefit from subsidies to a variety of major sporting and other tours, such as Yr 7 French trip, Rome, Kids for Africa, and Leavers' Camp.
+All boys whose parents subscribe to the fund stand to benefit from subsidies to a variety of major sporting and other tours, such as Yr 7 French trip, Outdoor Education, Sports Tours, the Stag Challenge, and Leavers' Camp.
 On occasion, the fund may also offer a special 'top-up' subsidy to any boy in the school whose parents would otherwise find it difficult to meet the cost of a particular tour.

 We invite all parents to become members of a '200' Club by subscribing £40 per boy per term, which we will add to the termly bill of the boy concerned.
 In addition to becoming eligible for tour subsidies, your son's name will then be entered into the Prize Draw which is held at the end of each term.
 Prizes of up to a total of £2,000 are won each term.

 We do hope you will wish to join the Tour Fund '200' Club, and you may of course subscribe to more than one unit.
 However, if you do not wish to become a member of this club, you need merely delete the relevant amount from your termly bill.

 We would ask that if you are away at all during term time you inform the school office and the houseparents of contact numbers in the event of an emergency, and keep us up to date with any changes of address or mobile phone numbers.